Universal R\'enyi Entropy of Quasiparticle Excitations

-For the state with a single quasiparticle $|k\rag$, we get the same analytical and numerical results as the universal R\'enyi entropy.
-However, for the state with two different quasiparticles $|k_1k_2\rag$ excited, we get the new result with additional contribution \be \cF_{A,k_1k_2}^{(2)} = \cF_{A,p_1p_2}^{(2),\univ} + 8 x ( 1 - x) \a_{k_1-k_2}^2 + 4 \a_{k_1-k_2}^4, \ee where \be \a_k = \f{\sin({\pi k\ell}/{L})}{L\sin({\pi k}/{L})}. \ee Similar but much more complicated formulas can be also derived for $\cF_{A,k_1k_2}^{(n)}$ with larger $n$ as we will show the details elsewhere \cite{Zhang:2020dtd}.
+For the state with a single quasiparticle $|k\rag$, we get the same analytical and numerical results as the universal R\'enyi entanglement entropy.
+However, for the state with two different quasiparticles $|k_1k_2\rag$ excited, we get the new result with additional contribution \be \cF_{A,k_1k_2}^{(2)} = \cF_{A,p_1p_2}^{(2),\univ} + 8 x ( 1 - x) \a_{k_1-k_2}^2 + 4 \a_{k_1-k_2}^4, \ee where \be \a_k = \f{\sin({\pi k\ell}/{L})}{L\sin({\pi k}/{L})}. \ee Similar formula can be also derived for $\cF_{A,k_1k_2}^{(n)}$ with a general integer $n$ as we show the details in \cite{Zhang:2020dtd}.
 We have not taken into account any approximation except considering the extremely gapped limit, and so these analytical results are exact for any $L$, $\ell$, $k_1$, $k_2$.
-This is different from the limit in which the universal R\'enyi entropy (\ref{cFAk1k2cdotsksnuniv}) was derived in \cite{Castro-Alvaredo:2018dja,Castro-Alvaredo:2018bij,Castro-Alvaredo:2019irt}, where all $L$, $\ell$, $k_1$, $k_2$ are large.
-For a finite fixed $k=k_1-k_2$, the factor $\a_k$ is scale invariant in the limit $L\to+\inf$, $\ell\to+\inf$ with fixed $x=\f\ell{L}$ \be \a_k = \f{\sin(\pi k x)}{\pi k}. \ee On the contrary, it is vanishing in the limit $|k|\to+\inf$.
-For a large momentum difference $|k_1-k_2|$, the R\'enyi entropy $\cF_{A,k_1k_2}^{(2)}$ (\ref{fermionZRk1k2}) approaches to the universal R\'enyi entropy $\cF_{A,p_1p_2}^{(2),\univ}$.
-We compare the universal results of the R\'enyi entropy, the results with nontrivial additional terms, and the numerical results in FIG.~\ref{fermionAA1A2}\red{(a)}.
+This is different from the limit in which the universal R\'enyi entanglement entropy power (\ref{cFAk1k2cdotsksnuniv}) was derived in \cite{Castro-Alvaredo:2018dja,Castro-Alvaredo:2018bij,Castro-Alvaredo:2019irt}, where all $L$, $\ell$, $k_1$, $k_2$, $|k_1-k_2|$ are large.
+For a finite fixed $k=k_1-k_2$, the factor $\a_k$ is scale invariant in the limit $L\to+\infty$, $\ell\to+\infty$ with fixed $x=\f\ell{L}$ \be \a_k = \f{\sin(\pi k x)}{\pi k}. \ee On the contrary, it is vanishing in the limit $|k|\to+\infty$.
+For a large momentum difference $|k_1-k_2|$, the R\'enyi entanglement entropy power $\cF_{A,k_1k_2}^{(2)}$ (\ref{fermionZRk1k2}) approaches the universal R\'enyi entanglement entropy power $\cF_{A,p_1p_2}^{(2),\univ}$.
+We compare the universal results of the R\'enyi entanglement entropy power, the results with nontrivial additional terms, and the numerical results in FIG.~\ref{fermionAA1A2}\red{(a)}.
 There are non-negligible additional terms when the momentum difference $|k_1-k_2|$ is small.
 The results with nontrivial additional terms match perfectly the numerical results.
-We also calculated analytically the R\'enyi entropy $\cF_{A,k_1k_2k_3}^{(n)}$ for the states with three different quasiparticles $|k_1k_2k_3\rag$.
-The final results are cumbersome and are reported elsewhere \cite{Zhang:2020dtd}.
+We also calculated analytically the R\'enyi entanglement entropy power $\cF_{A,k_1k_2k_3}^{(n)}$ for the states with three different quasiparticles $|k_1k_2k_3\rag$.
+The results are reported in \cite{Zhang:2020dtd}.
 In FIG.~\ref{fermionAA1A2}\red{(b)} we compare the universal results, the results with additional terms, and the numerical results.
 The results with additional terms match perfectly the numerical ones.